-Variable Label and description Source var. for gen. var wave 13 bmonat Spell of UB II: start month, generated:The month in which the spell of receiving UnemploymentBenefit II began.
-If information was only available on theseason when a spell began, the season was converted into amonth to generate the variable.Note: The generated date variables were both checked forplausibility and corrected when necessary.
-The dates originallyreported by the respondent have been included in the sourcevariables as of wave 2.
-The season in which the spell beganwere recoded into months as follows:21: beginning of year/winter = January;24: spring/Easter = April;27: middle of year/summer = July;30: autumn = October;32: end of year = December AL20100 (alg2_spells) bjahr Spell of UB II: start year, generated : The year during which the spell of receiving Unemployment Benefit II ended.
+Variable Label and description Source var. for gen. var wave 14 bmonat Spell of UB II: start month, generated: The month in which the spell of receiving Unemployment Benefit II began.
+If information was only available on the season when a spell began, the season was converted into a month to generate the variable.
+Note: The generated date variables were both checked for plausibility and corrected when necessary.
+The dates originally reported by the respondent have been included in the source variables as of wave 2.
+The season in which the spell began were recoded into months as follows: 21: beginning of year/winter = January; 24: spring/Easter = April; 27: middle of year/summer = July; 30: autumn = October; 32: end of year = December AL20100 (alg2_spells) bjahr Spell of UB II: start year, generated: The year during which the spell of receiving Unemployment Benefit II ended.
 Note: see bmonat AL20200 (alg2_spells) emonat Spell of UB II: end month, generated: The month during which the spell of UB II receipts ended.
 To generate this variable, information about the season was converted into a month.
 For right-censored spells (i.e., spells that were ongoing when the household was interviewed), the interview month was entered.
-Note: see bmonat AL20300 (alg2_spells) hintmon (HHENDDAT) ejahr Spell of UB II: end year, generated : The year during which the spell of Unemployment Benefit II ended.
+Note: see bmonat AL20300 (alg2_spells) hintmon (HHENDDAT) ejahr Spell of UB II: end year, generated: The year during which the spell of Unemployment Benefit II ended.
 In the case of right-censored spells (i.e., spells that were ongoing when the household was interviewed), the interview year was entered.
 Note: see bmonat AL20400 (alg2_spells) hintjahr (HHENDDAT)

-Table 11: Wave 13 simple generated variables included in the spell dataset for Unemployment Benefit II (alg2\spells) (provided in the same order as in the dataset)
+Tabelle 11: Wave 14 simple generated variables included in the spell dataset for Unemployment Benefit II (alg2_spells) (provided in the same order as in the dataset) (continued)